-Basically, anything where you can teach people something, or entertain people will work well for Patreon!
+Basically, how to make money using Patreon is anything where you can teach people something, or entertain people!
 Chances are, you’re already into something that will work just fine on the platform.
 All you have to do is translate that hobby into a medium that works online, such as writing, photos, or videos!

 The first thing you need to do to start participating on Patreon is to create an account and build your page.
 Creating an account is very simple.
 It shouldn’t take you more than a few minutes.
 Even if you choose to create a video for your page, it shouldn’t take more than a day.

 Head on over to: http://www.Patreon.com Click Log In at the top right of the page, and then look for “New to Patreon?
 Sign Up” underneath the LOG IN button.
 Click that link.